 The Pandorica Opens / The Big Bang

-These new Daleks were later seen after allying themselves with the Doctor's other enemies at the Pandorica opening, which may have either implied they have some concern over the universe than their earlier counterparts who planned on destroying creation, or they feel that they would go out of their way and resist killing an entire army full of "inferior" species just to see the Doctor be beaten for good.
+These new Daleks were later seen after allying themselves with the Doctor's other enemies at the Pandorica opening, which may have either implied they have some concern over the universe than their earlier counterparts who planned on destroying creation, or they feel that they would go out of their way and resist killing an entire army full of "inferior" species just to see the Doctor be defeated for good.

-Afterwards, during the collapse of reality that the Doctor was trying to keep from destroying creation; a single new Dalek emerges, a Stone Dalek.
+Afterwards, during the collapse of reality that the Doctor was trying to stop from destroying creation; a single new Dalek emerges, a Stone Dalek.
 This one was kept in the same museum the Pandorica was held in for over two thousand years, and resembled the most recent brand of Dalek, but completely molded out of stone.

 After the time where Amy Pond's younger self released her elder self from the prison, this Dalek began recharging itself when reawakened.

 This Dalek would go on to chase the Doctor and company throughout the museum, and even successfully landed a what seemed to be a kill-shot on the Doctor.
 However, it's life was ended when it made the mistake of assuming the Doctor's "associate" River Song would show mercy on him, as his shield density was critically weakened due to it not being fully recharged.
-River Song shot this Dalek dead in it's eyestock, after first making it plea for mercy.
+River Song shot this Dalek dead in it's eyestick, after first making it plea for mercy.

 The Dalek Invasion of Earth

 Power of the Daleks

 Day of the Daleks